gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

 ## Set Pod Limits

-Currently, all our pods can consume as much resources as they want.
-This is rarely a good idea.
-Your pods can influence somebody else's workloads.
+Currently, all our Pods can consume as much resources as they want.
+This is rarely a good idea as our Pods can influence somebody else's workloads (noisy-neighbour).

 First, let's verify that right now this is the case.